 The Purpose of Engine Gaskets

-Usually made of copper and placed between the cylinder head and the engine block, known as head gasket, this one prevents combustion gases from getting into the coolant system.
+Primarily composed of copper and positioned between the cylinder head and engine block, these head gaskets diligently thwart the migration of combustion gases into the coolant system.

 Operating to regulate chamber temperature and retain air within during combustion, these gaskets ensure the engine's fuel mixture maintains the ideal oxygen content for optimal performance.

 Fashioned from durable rubber or silicone capable of enduring high temperatures, these gaskets effectively halt the passage of oil past the spinning crankshaft.

 With a dual role, these gaskets not only prevent oil seepage but also guard against the infiltration of dust and debris that could potentially inflict harm upon the engine.